 Visiting Fan Bay Deep Shelter

-Fan Bay Deep Shelter is now open 11- 3pm Everyday until Monday 5 September, then Friday to Monday every week, then everyday during October half term.
+Fan Bay Deep Shelter is now open Friday, Saturday, Sunday and Monday every week, then everyday during October half term.
 The last day we're open this year is Sunday 30 of October.
 Don't forget that you'll need to book a place on a tour at the ticket office before you walk to the tunnel entrance.

 Experience the adventure of a hard hat, head torch lit tour of this incredible time capsule hidden beneath The White Cliffs of Dover.